bcc-code/bcc-literature/README.md

 # Literature
-This is an application coded for BCC Members to access all the literature provided by SSF.
+This is an application coded for BCC Members to access all the literature provided by SSSF.

 # Getting Started